-Figure 2.
-Transport of monosaccharides across the gut wall.
+Figure 2: Transport of monosaccharides across the gut wall.
 SGLT1 is sodium dependent glucose transporter; GLUT5 and GLUT2 are glucose transporters.

-Once glucose is dispersed into the portal system most of it by-passes the liver and is transported to muscle for oxidation (at least during exercise) whereas fructose is taken up by liver and undergoes either oxidation or is converted to glucose and lactate, which are then transported out of the liver for muscle and other tissue to utilize.
-The consequence of carbohydrate ingestion during exercise is that plasma glucose and insulin levels increase and so drive carbohydrate and attenuate fat oxidation.
+Once glucose is dispensed into the portal system most of it by-passes the liver and is transported to muscle for oxidation (at least during exercise) whereas fructose is taken up by liver and undergoes either oxidation or is converted to glucose and lactate, which are then transported out of the liver for muscle and other tissue to utilize.